-- 1. The School does not retain personal date or information for longer than it is required, however it is recognised that the School will retain some information on employees and pupils after individual has left the School. - 2.
+- 1. The School does not retain personal data or information for longer than it is required, however it is recognised that the School will retain some information on employees and pupils after individual has left the School. - 2.
 The creation of systems and/or files, which duplicate such data will be avoided; where it is inevitable every care will be taken to ensure that data maintained in secondary systems is accurate and kept up to date.
-Disposal of IT assets holding data shall be in compliance with ICO guidance:
+Disposal of IT assets holding data shall be in compliance with ICO guidance: https://ico.org.uk/for-organisations/advice-and-services/audits/data-protection-audit-framework/toolkits/information-and-cyber-security/asset-management/

-https://ico.org.uk/media/fororganisations/documents/1570/it_asset_disposal_for_organisations.pdf